What You Should Know About Crescendo Fasting—The Intermittent Fasting Diet For Women

 There are plenty of ways to make a fast work for you.

 - Pick a plan that seems doable.
 “There’s no scientific research on crescendo fasting,” Peterson says.
-Instead, stick with one of the two types of intermittent fasting plans that have been proven to help with weight loss—and think about which one would work better for you.
-5:2 fasting involves doing two day-long fasts per week (i.e., eating no more than 500 calories).
+Instead, stick with one of the two types of intermittent fasting plans proven to help with weight loss—and think about which would work better for you.
+5:2 fasting involves two day-long fasts per week (i.e., eating no more than 500 calories).
 Time-restricted feeding involves fasting for a period of 12 to 20 hours daily (cutting off food and caloric beverages completely at 6 PM until the next morning).
 Shorter, daily time-restricted feeding fasts tend to work better for most people, Varady says.
-In fact, subjects who fasted from 6:00 PM until 10:00 AM the next morning naturally cut about 300 calories daily, found Varady in a new, yet-to-be published study.
+Subjects who fasted from 6:00 PM until 10:00 AM the next morning naturally cut about 300 calories daily, found Varady in a new, yet-to-be-published study.

 - Don’t cut your calories too much.
 Planning to go the day-long fasting route?
 You shouldn’t actually go the entire day without eating—just cut your calories by a sizeable amount.
 There’s no hard and fast recommendation for how much you should (or shouldn’t) eat.
-But in general, studies have subjects consume around 25% of their usual calorie intake on fasting days.
+However, studies have shown that subjects generally consume around 25% of their usual calorie intake on fasting days.
 For a woman normally eating 1,600 calories, that’s around 530 calories on a fast day.